grandfranko4/usdtflasherpro/EMAIL_SETUP.md

    - Find the "contact" or "notify-payment" function
    - Check the logs for any errors

+### Debugging Common Errors

+If you see a 400 error in the console when submitting a form, it means the request was rejected by the serverless function.
+This could be due to:

+1. **Missing required fields**: Make sure all required fields are being sent in the request
+2. **Invalid data format**: Ensure the data being sent matches what the function expects
+3. **Environment variables not set**: Verify that the EMAIL_ADDRESS and EMAIL_PASSWORD environment variables are set in Netlify

+To see more detailed error messages, you can check the Netlify Function logs as described above.

 ## Troubleshooting

 If you're still having issues: